 The Coordinated Public Transit-Human Services Transportation Plan (CTP-HSTP) for the SWRTPO discusses mobility in the region and how it can be improved, especially for people with disabilities, low-income, young and elderly individuals, veterans, and rural residents.
 The plan covers existing mobility services; additional needs for services identified by transportation providers, human service providers, and the public; and future strategies for meeting those needs in Cowlitz, Grays Harbor, Lewis Pacific, and Wahkiakum counties.

 CWCOG is working with transportation stakeholders in the Longview-Kelso-Rainier Metropolitan Planning Area on developing an up to date ITS architecture for the next 10 to 15 years.
-The ITS is available for review at this link.
 A regional ITS architecture is essential for deploying, integrating, and operating technology-based improvements to the transportation system.
 ITS technologies help advance transportation safety and mobility and improve the movement of goods and services by integrating communication technologies into the infrastructure and connected passenger and commercial vehicles.
 Maintaining and implementing an ITS architecture will help prevent potential crashes, keep traffic moving, decrease the negative environmental impacts of the transportation sector on society, and help to prepare the region for connected autonomous vehicles.

 A development team consisting of CWCOG staff, City of Longview staff, Federal Highway Administration staff and their consultants, are working to finalize the architecture.
 The development team held a kick-off workshop in October 2018 to bring together key stakeholders.
 The workshop provided an introduction to the planned ITS architecture and stakeholders were given an opportunity to provide input on existing and future ITS services.